geekyme/isomorphic-react/README.md

 ### TODO

-1. Running production builds - precompiling webpack into a 'build' folder
+1. Running production builds - precompiling webpack into a 'build' folder (done)
-2. Production builds should support cache-busting
+2. Production builds should support cache-busting (done)
 3. Production builds should support commons chunk and page specific chunks.
 4. Builds should also support asynchronous script loading